-Term Definition Choice Counseling Providing information and services to help customers make enrollment decisions.
-It includes answering questions and identifying factors to consider when choosing a program
+Choice Counseling Providing information and services to help customers make enrollment decisions.
+It includes answering questions and identifying factors to consider when choosing a program contractor.
+Choice counseling does not include making recommendations for or against enrollment into a specific program contractor.
+Dual Eligible Special Needs Plan (DSNP) A type of Medicare Advantage (Part C) plan designed for persons who are eligible for both Medicare and Medicaid.

 Program Legal Authorities

-Elderly or Physically Disabled (EPD) 42 CFR 438.71
+ALTCS 42 CFR 438.71

+42 CFR 422.107

 ARS 36-2933

 AAC R9-28-413